Quispamsis New Brunswick residential neighbourhood in the Kennebecasis Valley

 I use drone technology year-round to safely inspect roofs in Quispamsis and throughout the KV Corridor.
 Winter inspections reveal important details like ice damming patterns, snow load distribution, and ventilation performance that aren't visible during other seasons.
 Drone roof inspections are included in every home inspection I conduct, providing detailed overhead documentation without the safety risks of walking on snow-covered or icy roof surfaces.

-Winter residential home inspection Quispamsis New Brunswick exterior view two-storey house snow
+Winter residential home inspection in Quispamsis New Brunswick exterior view two-storey house

 Winter Home Inspection in Quispamsis Near Pettingill